angelosalatino/CliquePercolationMethod-R/README.md

 # CliquePercolationMethod-R
-Clique Percolation Method (CPM) is a gephi plugin for finding overlapping communities.
-This method is used for finding overlapping communities, firstly by detecting communities of size k, then forming a clique graph based of cliques of size k.
-This plugin is designed to work with Gephi and will transform a graph to the clique graph of size k.
+Clique Percolation Method (CPM) is an algorithm for finding overlapping communities within networks, intruduced by Palla et al. (2005, see references).
+This implementation in R, firstly detects communities of size k, then creates a clique graph based of cliques of size k.

 #Algorithm
 The algorithm performs the following steps: